The key to higher visibility and more online sales via social media is finding the best Instagram hashtags for YOUR skin care business.

-This entire exercise isn’t meant to give you hashtag ideas for ONE post.
+The entire exercise that we’ll be going through below isn’t meant to give you hashtag ideas for ONE post.

 It’s meant to give you slammin’ researched hashtags for an entire QUARTER (or even a YEAR) – put in the work now for a much smaller workload later.

 - you should be using the maximum allotment of 30 Instagram hashtags per post…

 - you do NOT want to be using the same hashtags over and over again…